 What do Users of the Hobart 140 Handler Think?

-The vast majority love this wire welder.
+The vast majority of users love this wire welder.
 I've provided a link so that you can see just what the users on Amazon think of the Hobart 140.

-Visit the Amazon sales page via the link above and scroll down to the bottom where you'll find the user reviews.
+Scroll on down to the bottom.
+This is where you'll find the user reviews.

 Is the Hobart 140 MIG Welder Portable?